 Pitman 2-2-3 Shift Planner

-Quickly translate the Pitman 2-2-3 pattern into staffing metrics.
-Provide your shift length, how many on-duty shifts each employee works within the 14-day cycle, the total cycle length, and the number of crews to view average weekly hours per employee and total daily staffed hours.
+Translate the Pitman 2-2-3 rotation into labour metrics in seconds.
+Enter shift length, on-duty shifts per 14-day cycle, total cycle length, and the number of crews to reveal the average weekly hours per employee plus the daily staffed coverage you can promise.

 Examples